grammarware/models17/ramadan/README.md

 In this file, we present the artifact submission for our paper of the same name, to be presented at the MoDELS conference 2017 in Austin, TX.
-Our submission includes the model transformation from SecBPMN2 to UMLsec models as well as four example models from the Air Traffic Management System case study.
+Our submission includes the model transformation from SecBPMN2 to UMLsec models as well as four examples models from the Air Traffic Management System case study.
 We explain the process of using the transformation, and the verification of the generated UMLsec models using the CARiSMA tool.